ThaiNangTaniPolitics/thainangtani-politics-observatory-42/index.md

 ## 📌 Latest Update

-**A graphical overview of the institutional, discursive, and behavioural architecture**
+**A structural analysis of legal functionality, reform rhetoric, and symbolic discourse**
-0023 – System Map: The Constitutional Mechanics of Thailand (2021–2026)
+0024 – System Map: Politically Functional Law & Technocratic Framing

 ## 📚 About the Observatory